Purchase OIOpublisher now for just $47.

 Firstly, login to your OIO admin area and navigate to Ad stats -> Live Stats section.
 Click on the "impressions" link in that section and see if any data is being recorded.

-If the answer to the above question is no, then go to Step 1, otherwise skip ahead to Step 2.
+If the answer to the above question is no, then go to the "Live stats logged" heading, otherwise go to "No live stats".

 b.)
 Do you have a Wordpress caching plugin installed?
-If so, make sure you have the latest OIO tracker module installed.
-Next, turn off the caching plugin completely and check the OIO live stats to see if anything is being recorded.
+If so, turn off the caching plugin completely and check the OIO live stats to see if anything is being recorded.
 If the answer is yes, try clearing the cache and re-enabling it.

 a.)
 Before proceeding any further, check out the file permissions tutorial.
 It's almost always the cause of any issues relating to failure of scheduled tasks (which affects stats tracking).

 b.)
-In your OIO admin area, check the Modules -> Stats Tracker -> Overview section for any error messages shown in red.
+In your OIO admin area, check the Ad stats -> Overview section for any error messages shown in red.
 If you see one, follow the instructions on that page.

 c.)
 Navigate to the home page in your OIO admin area and scroll to the bottom of the page.
 You should see a section called "scheduled tasks".
 If any of the numbers there are negative, it means that OIO cron jobs aren't being run properly (which means your stats won't be processed).